 In a spreadsheet, a budget is a table with numbers.
 It works for adding things up, but it doesn't tell you much about the real financial state of the event.

 How much have you paid each vendor?
 How much is left to collect from the client?
 What's the actual margin on this event, after all the extra costs that kept coming up?
 To answer these questions in a spreadsheet, you need to cross-reference data from multiple files and do manual calculations.
+This challenge is especially acute for solo planners, and our freelance event planner toolkit guide covers how to structure the budgeting layer of your stack when you are the only person tracking every line item.

 What this costs you: Lack of visibility into the profitability of your events.
 You might be working with margins well below what you think, without knowing it.
 Or you might be systematically underestimating costs with no way to detect it.